Third Sunday of Advent: CHRISTMAS WITH THE CAPED CRUSADERS

 I thought of my mom, who had rolled back baking a dozen

-different kinds of cookies by the time I turned ten.
-My baby sister was
+different cookies by the time I turned ten.
+My baby sister was sick with

-sick with cancer.
-After that, Mom still baked cookies, but just a few of
+cancer.
+After that, Mom still baked cookies, but just a few of her

-The last time I saw my mom as herself was late January 2020 just
+The last time I saw my mom, Dolly Pasco, was late January 2020

-before Covid lock-down and her slide into advanced dementia.
-Since
+just before Covid lock-down and her slide into advanced dementia,

-neither one of us had baked traditional Christmas cookies in
+then hospice.
+Since neither one of us had baked traditional Christmas

-December, I brought a Valentine’s heart-shaped cookie cutter and
+cookies that December, I brought a Valentine’s heart-shaped cookie

-homemade dough to her home in Glenview.
-I rolled it out on her old
+cutter and homemade dough to her home in Glenview.
+I rolled it out

-cutting board, the one I have now.
-Mom added red candy sprinkles.
+on her old cutting board, the one I have now.
+Mom added red candy

 I drove home the next day, anxious for what lay ahead for my